mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   They held each other in silence, acknowledging their unique connection and the mystery of how it came to be, when Pomri butted in, "Žah-Melna, perhaps we should be on our way."

+  Melna nodded and reassured Linyu, "Just hold tightly to my hand, and I won't let you run into anything."

+  "Okay," thi said.

-  Melna paused and then inhaled to rise, and said "Yes.
-Let's get going."
+  There was a pause and then she inhaled to rise and said "Let's get going."

-  And with her hand around Linyu's shoulder, they kept moving away from merchants at the gate and toward the Northern quarter.
+  Melna led the way while Pomri took the rear to keep a sharp eye for trouble.
+They passed over a bridge to the first island, upon which a public garden was built full of trees that grew high above the nearby buildings.
+With her hand around Linyu's shoulder, they kept moving away from merchants at the gate and toward the Northern quarter.

   ********